atom/github/docs/rfcs/XXX-pull-request-review.md

 How do we handle comment threads?

+When editing diffs:

+* Do we edit the underlying buffer or file directly, or do we mark the `PullRequestDetailItem` as "modified" and require a "save" action to persist changes?
+* Do we disallow edits of removed lines, or do we re-introduce the removed line as an addition on modification?

 ### Questions I consider out of scope of this RFC

 What other pull request information can we add to the GitHub pane item?